MasterCard Has Finally Realized That Signatures Are Obsolete and Stupid - Slashdot

 Perhaps technically, but in the countless years I've done it on all my cards, I've never had a problem anywhere.
 Including the USPS.

 Would be nice to see the USA crawl its way a bit out of the stone ages of credit card processing compared with the rest of the world.
 We shop in Canada a ton and their chip systems validate cards in 1-2 seconds, their portable wireless devices at restaurants are high-tech and slick, and PINs offer far more security than a signature.
-At this point, needing to use a signature is
+At this point, needing to use a signature is a shopping/dining speedbump akin to writing a physical check... justifiably seen as archaic and idiotic given modern knowledge and technologies.
+I find myself apologizing to the Canadians for it more than they apologize in general.

+Took us forever to get chips while the rest of the world left us in the dust, and we're still stuck using stupid signatures.
+We had plenty of shame and were the laughing stock of the world well before Trump became the pinnacle of national embarrassment, but still.

+I use Apple Pay and get my ding to say it is authorized in about a quarter of a second or less.
+I usually decline the receipt so I'm walking to the door in 1-2 seconds.

+Costco Canada does tap at the till and for their gas stations also do tap.
+That changes the time to get started pumping from minutes to seconds.
+I have arrived after somebody was already at the pump and started filling, got to about 10-15 liters before the other person started pumping.

-The signature was never about security (Score:2)
+The signature was never about security (Score:5, Informative)

 Signing your signature on the line or your card was never about security.